MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-launch-item.md

 Individual users can configure a launch item for themselves, and organizations can configure launch items for groups of users.
 However, at any one time, only one launch item can be active for a user's Power BI mobile app.
 The individual user decides whether to use their own launch item or their organization's launch item.

 If your organization has created a launch item, when you start up your app, you'll have the option of accepting or declining the organization's selection.
-If you decline the selection, You can always change your mind and activate the org's launch item suggestion in the [Launch item settings](#manage-your-launch-items).
+If you decline the selection, you can always change your mind and activate the org's launch item suggestion in the [Launch item settings](#manage-your-launch-items).

 If both you and your organization have configured launch items, you can choose which to use in your mobile app settings.
 See [Manange your launch item](#manage-your-launch-items).